 We used the adiabatic approximation throughout our work, even in obtaining the stationary-phase condition.
-As we have pointed out, there are corrections to the condition that scale with $\mathcal{O} (\epkl)$, and which are a part of the \textit{post-adiabatic} corrections.
-There are other post-adiabatic effects that simply arise from applying MSA to higher order (see~\cite{Loutrel:2018ydu} for an example of such effects).
-Post-adiabatic corrections could play a role depending on the regime of parameter space that is being explored.
-Therefore, we leave a study of such post-adiabatic effects for future work.
+As we have pointed out, there are corrections to the condition that scale with $\mathcal{O} (\epkl)$, and which are a part of the \textit{postadiabatic} corrections.
+There are other postadiabatic effects that simply arise from applying MSA to higher order (see~\cite{Loutrel:2018ydu} for an example of such effects). postadiabatic corrections could play a role depending on the regime of parameter space that is being explored.
+Therefore, we leave a study of such postadiabatic effects for future work.

-Finally, a key limitation in our work is the use of the small eccentricity approximation in obtaining the frequency dependence of the eccentricity, which was also a limitation of the `Post-Circular' approximation~\cite{NicoBertiArunWill}.
-The work done by~\cite{blake_2019}, where the eccentric waveform model was computed to 3PN order, bypasses that limitation.
-In the immediate future, we will be following the methods used by~\cite{blake_2019} to not only extend our model to higher eccentricities, but also to higher PN order; such an analysis is different from what is being pursued by~\cite{Gupta:2019unn, Kuntz:2021ohi}, as we would be exploring a different region of parameter space.
+Finally, a key limitation in our work is the use of the small-eccentricity approximation in obtaining the frequency dependence of the eccentricity, which was also a limitation of the ``postcircular" approximation~\cite{NicoBertiArunWill}.
+The work done by~\cite{blake_2019}, where the eccentric waveform model was computed to 3PN-order, bypasses that limitation.
+In the immediate future, we will be following the methods used by~\cite{blake_2019} to not only extend our model to higher eccentricities, but also to higher PN-order; such an analysis is different from what is being pursued by~\cite{Gupta:2019unn, Kuntz:2021ohi}, as we would be exploring a different region of parameter space.
 We will also be using our results with those of~\cite{blake_2019} to construct inspiral-merger-ringdown models with the KL effect included.